Explicit fractional Laplacians and Riesz potentials of classical functions: Fractional Laplacian and Riesz potential formulae in higher dimensions

-\end{corollary} \begin{proof} This is an immediate consequence of Row 5 of \cref{tab:meijergreptable}, obtained by using the multiplicative shift formula for Meijer-G functions in \cref{eq:meijerGsym2}. \end{proof} A similar construction works for $d$-dimensional generalized Laguerre polynomials $L^{\alpha}_n(|x|^2)$ to obtain results on arbitrary dimensional whole space as well as certain functions on the complement of the unit ball. \begin{theorem} The functions $(-\Delta)^s f(x)$ in column 5 of \cref{tab:higherdimensional} are explicit forms for the fractional Laplacian in arbitrary dimensions $d \geq 1$, if $s>0$, and the Riesz potential, if $s\in(-\frac{d}{2},0)$, of the functions $f(x)$ in column 4.
-The $V_\ell(x)$ in \cref{tab:higherdimensional} is any $d$-dimensional solid harmonic polynomial of degree $\ell \geq 0$. \cref{tab:higherdimensionalhypergeom} contains the corresponding hypergeometric forms for $(-\Delta)^s f(x)$ as well as some additional special case results. \begin{proof} The hypergeometric forms and special cases are obtained by hypergeometric reduction formulas like the ones listed in \cref{sec:app:reduction} -- we omit the individual proofs for them as they are analogous to the procedure in \cref{thm:meijergformstheorem}.
-Furthermore, since the hypergeometric forms of the two functions on the complement of the unit ball are excessively long we do not include them here. \begin{enumerate}[start=1,label={(\bfseries Row \Alph*):}] \item Via \cref{tab:meijergreptable}, set $\mathbf{a} = (a+n+1,-b-n)$ and $\mathbf{b} = (0,b)$ in Theorems \ref{thm:meijergDKKtheorem1} and \ref{thm:meijergDKKtheorem2} with $(m,n,p,q) = (2,0,2,2)$.
-A closely related formula was reproduced in \cite{dyda2017eigenvalues} using the same proof approach but only for the special case $b = \frac{d+2\ell-2}{2}$. \item Via \cref{tab:meijergreptable}, set $\mathbf{a} = (-n-\alpha)$ and $\mathbf{b} = (0,-\alpha)$ in Theorems \ref{thm:meijergDKKtheorem1} and \ref{thm:meijergDKKtheorem2} with $(m,n,p,q) = (1,1,1,2)$. \item Due to the somewhat more `exotic' nature of the functions in rows $\mathbf{C}$ and $\mathbf{D}$ in one dimension, we did not include their Meijer-G forms in the discussion in \cref{sec:meijergforms}.
+The formulas hold for $\mathbf{x}\neq\mathbf{0}$ and, in Rows A, C and D, with $|\mathbf{x}|\neq1$ unless $a>2s$.
+Values at $\mathbf{x}=\mathbf{0}$ require a separate continuity argument. \cref{tab:higherdimensionalhypergeom} contains the corresponding hypergeometric forms for $(-\Delta)^s f(x)$ as well as some additional special case results.
+Removable singularities in those representations are interpreted by limits. \begin{proof} The hypergeometric forms and special cases are obtained by hypergeometric reduction formulas like the ones listed in \cref{sec:app:reduction} -- we omit the individual proofs for them as they are analogous to the procedure in \cref{thm:fractionallaplacianformstheorem1D}.
+Furthermore, since the hypergeometric forms of the two functions on the complement of the unit ball are excessively long we do not include them here. \begin{enumerate}[start=1,label={(\bfseries Row \Alph*):}] \item Via \cref{tab:meijergreptable}, set $\mathbf{a} = (a+n+1,-b-n)$ and $\mathbf{b} = (-b,0)$ in \cref{thm:meijergDKKtheorem1,thm:meijergDKKtheorem2} with $(m,n,p,q) = (2,0,2,2)$.
+A closely related formula was reproduced in \cite{dyda2017eigenvalues} using the same proof approach but only for the special case $b = \frac{d+2\ell-2}{2}$. \item Via \cref{tab:meijergreptable}, set $\mathbf{a} = (-n-\alpha)$ and $\mathbf{b} = (0,-\alpha)$ in \cref{thm:meijergDKKtheorem1,thm:meijergDKKtheorem2} with $(m,n,p,q) = (1,1,1,2)$. \item Due to the somewhat more `exotic' nature of the functions in rows $\mathbf{C}$ and $\mathbf{D}$ in one dimension, we did not include their Meijer-G forms in the discussion in \cref{sec:meijergforms}.
 However, in higher dimensional applications, complements of the unit ball are of interest so we include them here.
 Explicit fractional Laplacian forms of Meijer-G functions on complements of unit balls were previously discussed in \cite{dyda2017fractional} but these particularly nice Jacobi polynomial special cases were not specifically described.
 By \cite[8.4.36.3]{prudnikovVol3}, cf.~\cite[05.06.26.0012.01]{WolframFunctions2022}, we have:

 The stated result then follows by application of Theorems \ref{thm:meijergDKKtheorem1} and \ref{thm:meijergDKKtheorem2}. \item See the discussion of row $\mathbf{C}$ above.
 By \cite[8.4.36.2]{prudnikovVol3} we have: